rcseacord/cmp_int/README.md

 # Integer Comparison Macros
 C implementation of C++ Utility functions https://en.cppreference.com/w/cpp/utility/intcmp

+## Portability
+Define the `CMP_INT_WANT_PORTABLE` macro to `1` to get the most portable implementation of these facilities.
+This portability comes at a cost though: compiler extensions are what protect against unintended duplicate side effects in the macro expansion.
+For this reason, the macro defaults to requesting the nonportable interfaces.

+These interfaces require compiling with support for C11 functionality, even when requesting maximal portability.

 ## `cmp_equal`, `cmp_not_equal`, `cmp_less`, `cmp_greater`, `cmp_less_equal`, `cmp_greater_equal`

 In the synopses in this subclause, integer indicates that the argument shall be an expression of real integer type: